 Everyone loves the Swedes (well, except the entire Baltic) and they’ve had plenty of power players over the years.
 Swedish players are tough nuts to crack in CSGO, having the likes of f0rest, KRiMZ, and Olofmeister.
 The Swedes fight with a certain ferocity and, over the years, have shown the world they’re very capable pro gamers.
 But CSGO isn’t the only game they play.

 The Dota 2 scene was always filled with insane talent but in recent memory, ZAi and S4 come to mind who are Swedish.
 They’ve proudly represented their teams and are loved by other Swedes.
 On top of that, Sweden is home to DreamHack; one of the largest Esports tournaments in the world.
-Swedish players have, since starting their Esports careers, earned more than $20,000,000!
+Swedish players have, since starting their Esports careers, earned almost $35 million!

-All of this combined makes Sweden a huge part of the 5 biggest Esports countries list.
+All of this combined makes Sweden a huge part of the 5 biggest Esports countries list, and one of the best Esports countries today.
 You don’t want to mess with Vikings.

 A nation of almost 330 million people was bound to bring some Esports masters to the global table.
 And boy, did they provide.
 Way back in Seasons 1 and 2 of League of Legends, it was TSM (Team SoloMid) that established a gaming/living phenomenon known as “Bay Life”.
 Basically, the players were superstars.
 Imagine the most popular football or basketball players in the world – that’s the amount of attention TSM’s players (and the team) got.